 Fallout 4 Best Supply Line Layout

-The best fallout four supply line layout is dependent on where you as the player start the game.
-Initially, you begin in Sanctuary Hills, so we recommend you start your supply lines from there.
+The best Fallout 4 supply line layout depends on where you start the game as the player.
+Initially, you begin in Sanctuary Hills, so I recommend starting your supply lines there.
 Once you have established a good settlement with a moderately happy population, you will task a settler to act as a provisioner for any other settlement.
-After this supply line has been established, you can share the scrap, which allows you to access the game’s base building.
+After establishing this supply line, you can share the scrap, allowing you to access the game’s base building.

-Keep in mind that supply lines DO NOT share resources that that make your settlers happy such as food and water.
-So your settlers will still complain about being hungry or thirsty unless you set up physical machines to provide them those resources.
+Keep in mind that supply lines DO NOT share resources that make your settlers happy, such as food and water.
+So, your settlers will still complain about being hungry or thirsty unless you set up physical machines to provide them with those resources.

 This map is ideal and can give you a rough idea of setting up your supply lines.
 You do not need to follow this map exactly, however, and should experiment with different types of setups and layouts.
 Supply lines can also be chained, so you do not need a web of interconnectivity with tens of provisioners.